umarhassan-mitodl/7.342-spring-2014/content/pages/lecture-summaries.md

 Field trip
 {{< tdclose >}}
 {{< tdopen >}}
-{{< anchor "Field_trip" >}}{{< /anchor >}}We will learn about the gene panels run using next generation sequencing at the {{% resource_link "c4c6853d-b40b-4fb1-b9d3-1eeaf73de00b" "Harvard Medical School Center for Personalized Genetic Medicine" %}} and discuss the challenges faced by clinicians who are interpreting these studies.
+{{< anchor "Field_trip" >}}{{< /anchor >}}We will learn about the gene panels run using next generation sequencing at the [Harvard Medical School Center for Personalized Genetic Medicine](http://personalizedmedicine.partners.org/) and discuss the challenges faced by clinicians who are interpreting these studies.
 We will take a field trip to see next generation sequencing machines and how this technology is being applied in research and clinical diagnostics.
 {{< tdclose >}}

 {{< trclose >}}